BGI-zsn-group/Stereo-cell-for-Ovary/README.md

-# Single-cell transcriptomic atlas of mouse oocyte development from primary to peri-ovulatory follicles
+# Single-cell transcriptomic atlas of mouse oocyte development from growth to ovulation

 This repository contains the analysis workflows used to generate the main and supplementary figures for the manuscript:

-**_Single-cell transcriptomic atlas of mouse oocyte development from primary to peri-ovulatory follicles_**
+**_Single-cell transcriptomic atlas of mouse oocyte development from growth to ovulation_**

 The codebase is organized **by figure**.
 Each figure folder is intended to be runnable and reproducible on its own, with:
 - a combined YAML config (`configs/*_combined.yaml`) describing inputs/parameters,